TheSHEEEP/godotccd/README.md

 **The collision results are not 100% equal to Godot's!**
 That is true.
 If you need a module that returns 100% the same results as Godot, this module is not for you.

-Most likely due to differences in how collision math is done internally between Godot and libccd, you will find a few collisions checks (usually in very close call cases) to not return the same result in Godot and godotccd. Í've never found this to affect more than 1-5% of cases, but it does happen.
+Most likely due to differences in how collision math is done internally between Godot and libccd, you will find a few collisions checks (usually in very close call cases) to not return the same result in Godot and godotccd. Í've never found this to affect more than 1-3% of cases, but it does happen.

 My findings on this phenomenon are, that if it happens...
 1. Spheres are entirely unaffected (most likely due to the rotation being irrelevant).
-2. Boxes are only affected if they are rotated.
+2. Boxes can only be affected if they are rotated.
-3. Cylinders are always affected.
+3. Cylinders can always be affected.
-4. For boxes, libccd is more likely to report a collision where Godot doesn't.
-For cylinders, the opposite is true.
-5. The more "wild" the rotations, the more likely that anything is affected.
+4. The more "wild" the rotations, the more likely that anything is affected.